The difference between low carb and keto is in the semantics really.

 The Ketogenic Diet

-The ketogenic diet, known as keto diet, is one where someone restricts their carb intake to 20-30g net carbs (or if you’re in the more strict camp they calculate that as all carbs).
-With restricting your carbs so low, you, in turn, need to up your fat intake a good bit to fuel your body.
+The ketogenic diet, known as the keto diet, is one where someone restricts their carb intake to 20-30 grams of carbs (or if you’re in the more strict camp they calculate that as all carbs).

 Why Is Keto Better for Our Bodies?

 By restricting yourself to just low-carb and not increasing your fat intake your body can’t reach a state of ketosis.

 So, you’re putting your body in a state of starvation without replacing the fuel unless you’re upping your protein intake.

 If you are eating more protein then you’re feeding your body glucose via gluconeogenesis, but you’ll likely feel like crap.

 Your body is trying to find a way to run itself, but without eating fat for the body to use ketones for energy it will start eating your muscles if your protein intake isn’t super high.